heclak/community-a4e-c/README.md

 - Yes, but it's a little involved.
 It's not DCS that is locking players out, but the Mission Editor deciding that any mission with an A4-E-C placed down is going to require the module.
 As there's no in-engine way of de-flagging this, you'll need to get hands-on with your mission files.
 - You may or may not already know that the *.miz* mission files are, in fact, *.zip* files.
 So, take the mission file you desire to edit, and make a copy with a *.zip* extension.
 Find somewhere handy to unzip it.
 - Inside, you will find a *mission* file (no extension).
-Open this file in your text editor of choice (Notepad works just fine), and search required to find the mission's list of required modules under the listings, and then remove the A-4E-C entry, as shown in this example:
+Open this file in your text editor of choice (Notepad works just fine), and search required to find the mission's list of required modules under the listings, and then remove the A-4E-C line entry, as shown in this example:

 ```
 ["requiredModules"] =
 {
-     ["A-4E-C"] = "A-4E-C", -- delete this line
+     ["A-4E-C"] = "A-4E-C",
 }
 ```